A-Sathya07/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
-1. Import the required library and read the dataframe.
+## Algorithm1.
+Import the required library and read the dataframe.

 2.Write a function computeCost to generate the Cost function.